How Much Do Autoflowers Yield?

 • Stable flowering behavior

 Low-quality or unstable genetics often result in small plants regardless of grower skill.
+They can also lead to other issues such as herming, or increased risks of pests and mold.

 Early Growth Matters Most